regenrek/regenrek-blog-11ty/posts/2021-11-11-full-guide-storyblok-nuxt-nujek.md

 In the next part we will build the job board with Nuxt.Js and [Nujek](https://nujek.io){target="_blank" rel="noopener"} and connect it to Storyblok.

-## 6. Building the Job board frontend
+## 6. Building the Job Board frontend

 ### 6.1 Project Setup